Skip to main content

 The Relationship Between Cost and Quality

-It's worth noting that the lowest quoted price is not always the best value.
+It's worth noting that the lowest quoted price is not always the right choice.
 Labiaplasty is a surgical procedure with real risks — infection, asymmetry, altered sensation, and the need for revision — and the experience of the person performing it, the quality of the facility, and the level of pre- and post-operative care all contribute to outcomes.

 The risks associated with labiaplasty are well documented, and patients should review these carefully before proceeding.
 Our risks and complications page covers this in detail.